12.23. DD 23: Taler KYC

 OPERATION_TYPE = WITHDRAW

-# Next measures to be performed.
-The SPA should
+# Space-separated list of next measures to be performed.

-# display *all* of these measures to the user.
+# The SPA should display *all* of these measures to the user.

-# A special measure "verboten" is used if the
+# A special measure name "verboten" is used if the

 NEXT_MEASURES = SWISSNESS KYB

-# "yes" if all REQUIRED_MEASURES will eventually need
+# "YES" if all NEXT_MEASURES will eventually need

 # them.
 Not actually enforced by the exchange, but